ikeda042/PhenoPixel5.0/README.md

 If you check both the `Contour` and `Scale bar` checkboxes, you will see the cell images with their contours and a scale bar.
    ![](docs_images/18.png)

-If you increase/decrease the `Brightness Factor`, you can adjust the brightness of each pixel to see the localization of the fluorescence, etc.
+If you increase or decrease the `Brightness Factor`, you can adjust the brightness of each pixel to see the localization of the fluorescence, etc.
    ![](docs_images/19.png)

-The `Manual Label` section just shows you the label of the cell, and never updates it in this section because the labeling process is already done beforehand.
+The `Manual Label` section just shows you the label of the cell and never updates it in this section because the labeling process is already done beforehand.

-## Graph section
+## Graph Section

-There is a graph section in the midle column, which is set to `Light` as a default value, shows the contour of the cell with it's center at the center of the figure.
+There is a graph section in the middle column, which is set to `Light` as the default value.
+It shows the contour of the cell with its center at the center of the figure.
    ![](docs_images/20.png)

-The draw modes consist of these three modes
+The draw modes consist of these three modes:

 ![](docs_images/21.png)

-If you choose `Replot`, it shows the replotted(後述) figure of the cell.
+If you choose `Replot`, it shows the replotted (後述) figure of the cell.

 ![](docs_images/22.png)

-If you choose `Peak-path`, it shows the peak-path(後述) figure of the cell.
+If you choose `Peak-path`, it shows the peak-path (後述) figure of the cell.

 ![](docs_images/23.png)

+`Polyfit degree` is a meta-parameter for the polynomial fitting of the cell center curve, but it is generally good practice to leave it at four.